mae92/MutantHuntWGS/README.md

 ## Running Mutant Hunter

-1. From within the Docker conatiner navigate to the directory containing the MutantHunter software by running the following command `cd /MutantHunter/Analysis_Directory/MutantHunter-master/MutantHunter_Code`
+1. From within the Docker container navigate to the directory containing the MutantHunter software by running the following command `cd /MutantHunter/Analysis_Directory/MutantHunter-master/MutantHunter_Code`

 2. Use the following command to make sure MutantHunter.sh is executable `chmod 777 MutantHunter.sh`